mollie/commercetools/docs/CreateCustomRefund.md

 }
 ```

-To refund part of this, we make an update payment call to commerce tools and set the custom field `createCustomRefundRequest`.
+To refund part of this, we make an update payment call to commercetools and set the custom field `createCustomRefundRequest`.
 For example:

 ```
 {